zabbix/ansible-collection/roles/agent/README.md

       ansible-playbook -i inventory play.yml -t remove

-- If `param_userparam` is modified and registered as the only change during role run, it will trigger Zabbix agent[2] runtime command to reload user parameters without agent restart.
+- If `agent_param_userparameter` is modified and registered as the only change during role run, it will trigger Zabbix agent[2] runtime command to reload user parameters without agent restart.

 - To run only tasks that modify user parameters, pass `userparam` tag.
 Task sequence will be limited to:
   - Copying include folder.